tdpreece/TestObjectBuilderCsharp/README.md

             Assert.AreEqual(1, aClassInstance.X);
 ```
 1. When builder.Build() is called a Product is instantiated with the value of
-property X pased to the constructor.
+property X passed to the constructor.
 2. Property Y on the instance is then set to the value of Y on the builder.
 NOTE
 that this only happened because Y had been set on the builder using the With method.
 If this had not been done, Y would not have been set on the instance.